anvilsecure/hanalyzer/README.md

 ### SSH mode
 One check is performed by issuing a command via SSH.

-> The SSH password must be exported to environment variable HANA_SSH_PASSWORD to avoid passing it via CLI arguments
+> * The SSH password must be exported to environment variable HANA_SSH_PASSWORD to avoid passing it via CLI arguments

-> For the time being the connection uses `InsecureIgnoreHostKey` flag.
-The roadmap already forsees fixing this behavior, giving users the options to
+> * By default the connection uses ~/.ssh/known_hosts to check the host key
->   * Interactively accept the host key fingerprint
+>   * It is possible to use flag `--ignore-host-key` to ignore security checks on the host key (potentially dangerous)
->   * Provide the expected host key or to read the `known_hosts` file
+> * It supports public key authentication with `--priv-key`
->   * Use an "insecure" flag to explicitly disable host key checks
+>   * TODO For the time being it does not support password protected private keys.

 ```bash
 $ hanalyzer ssh --help